Special Adviser to the Women for Women International - UK Board of Trustees

 Since 2010 Nadja has devoted her time to supporting human rights organisations that address women’s rights and empowerment, as well as children’s education and protection.
 She was notably a chair in 2012 for the V-Day global campaign One Billion Rising to end violence against women and girls.

 Nadja’s ambition of collaborating with artists and human rights organisations to develop a discourse of awareness and lasting change has sparked the launch of Everything I Want - a cross-cultural platform devoted to dialogue through art projects, films, books and cultural events.
 This venture is an incubator of ideas serving a philanthropic purpose and developing new concepts to raise awareness and funding for lasting social change.
 The company commissions and produces ambitious projects at the crossing of performing and visual arts, film, science, philosophy and media and advises foundations, individuals, brands and institutions with their most challenging projects.
 Based in London, Everything I Want operates worldwide.

 Current projects include Nadja’s book Everything I Want: Women Lead the Change They Want to See in the World, featuring 100 contemporary portraits of 100 women who are shaping a new future for women and girls, and Nadja’s first feature documentary, a take at the deconstruction of the patriarchal structure of society, driven by a conversation with anthropologist Françoise Héritier.

 Everything I Want is bringing to Brazil Ron Arad’s multimedia and interactive installation the Curtain Call.
-First shown as part of the Bloomberg Summer Festival at the Roundhouse in London it will be part of Rio’s Olympics cultural programme in 2016.
+First shown as part of the Bloomberg Summer Festival at the Roundhouse in London it was featured as part of Rio’s Olympics cultural programme in 2016.

 Through Everything I Want, Nadja releases a newsletter of current art and culture events, interviews and articles, connecting the dots between art, fashion, economy, science, philosophy, dialogues, spirituality and social change.